kaaproject/kaa/Customization-guide/Kaa-Server/Building server from source/index.md

 > **NOTE:**  For the mvn command, the build number and git commit variables are set to emulate Jenkins build variables that are substituted automatically on the build machine.

-> **NOTE:**  Please add "-DskipTests" suffix to the mvn command in order to skip execution of tests and speed up build process.
+> **NOTE:**  If you want to enable execution of tests than remove "-DskipTests" suffix in mvn command.

 ## Available maven profiles